| |

 Quote:

-world Black history as a way to say neither this little Island
+this world's Black history as a way to say neither this little

-called Ayiti nor even Africa (ancient Kemet) are our only place
+Island called Ayiti nor even Africa (ancient Kemet) are our

-decimated the traditionalist.)
-We don’t have to take on
+Islam decimated the traditionalist.)
+We don’t have to

-and confusion.
+fear, chaos and confusion.
 To undo is a daily task I know.
-But I say give
+But

-the fear back intact.
-Call up the power spirit of the ancestors.
+I say give the fear back intact.
+Call up the power spirit of

-Our ancestors built every major civilization that ever existed
+the ancestors.
+Our ancestors built every major civilization

 To conclude, I made my statements within the context of empowering Black